Former Navy vice admiral leading Washington’s coronavirus response brings experience in medicine, military

 During a stint with the military’s Pacific Command in Hawaii, Bono helped run war games for potential pandemics, she said.

-The idea to hire “a czar” for Washington’s COVID-19 response, Postman said, grew from conversations in Olympia about postponing elective surgeries statewide, and about which hospitals might send patients to a Navy medical ship that Inslee had requested.
+The idea to hire a czar for Washington’s COVID-19 response, Postman said, grew from conversations in Olympia about postponing elective surgeries statewide, and about which hospitals might send patients to a Navy medical ship that Inslee had requested.

 The Washington State Hospital Association can convene its members but doesn’t issue directives.
 The state Department of Health doesn’t normally coordinate health care that way, Postman said.